irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

                          +------------+
 ```

 The agent listens for TCP connections at a specific port for each configured destination.
-When a connection request is received by the Konnectivity Agent the following happens:
+When a TCP connection is established between the client and the Konnectivity Agent, the following happens:
 1. A GRPC DIAL_REQ message is sent to the Konnectivity server containing the destination address associated with the current port.
+2. Upon reception of the DIAL_REQ the Konnectivity Server verifies if the destination is allowed (see [allow list](#allow-list) section).
+If not allowed a DIAL_RSP containing an error is sent back immediately to the agent that terminates the connection.
-2. Upon reception of the DIAL_REQ the Konnectivity Server opens a TCP connection with the destination host/port and replies to the Konnectivity Agent with a GRPC DIAL_RES message.
+3. In case the destination is allowed Konnectivity Server opens a TCP connection with the destination host/port and replies to the Konnectivity Agent with a GRPC DIAL_RES message.
-3. At this point the tunnel is established and data is piped through it, carried over GRPC DATA packets.
+4. At this point the tunnel is established and data is piped through it, carried over GRPC DATA packets.

 ### Agent additional flags

-* `--target=local_port:dst_host_ip:dst_port`: We can have multiple of those in order to support multiple destinations on the Master Network.
-Dst_host_ip: end target IP (apiserver or something else).
+* `--target=local_port:dst_host_ip:dst_port`:
+    - local_port: The local port where the agent binds to.
+    - dst_host_ip: Ip or hostname used by the KAS.
 In case of IPv6
     the address should be wrapped in squared brackets, consistently with [RFC3986](https://www.ietf.org/rfc/rfc3986.txt) notation.
+    - dst_port: The remote port used by the KAS.
 e.g. --target=6443:apiserver.svc.cluster.local:6443
 e.g. --target=6443:[2001:db8:1f70::999:de8:7648:6e8]:6443